zorigitano/multipage-webpack-plugin/README.md

   - May have different paths, may not even be in the same directory as the entry point.
   - Should contain _just_ the assets bundled for that entry.
   - You would have to create essentially a `html-webpack-plugin` for each entry however posses extra configuration challenges:

+  An example for a Laravel 4 Application using Twig Templates

   ```
   const templatesFn = (modules, twigRoot, assetsRoot, shared) => {